MicrosoftDocs/VBA-Docs/api/Excel.ShapeRange.Ungroup.md

 ## Return value

-A  **[ShapeRange](Excel.ShapeRange.md)** object that represents the ungrouped shapes.
+A **ShapeRange** object that represents the ungrouped shapes.

 ## Remarks

-Because a group of shapes is treated as a single object, grouping and ungrouping shapes changes the number of items in the  **Shapes** collection and changes the index numbers of items that come after the affected items in the collection.
+Because a group of shapes is treated as a single object, grouping and ungrouping shapes changes the number of items in the **[Shapes](excel.shapes.md)** collection, and changes the index numbers of items that come after the affected items in the collection.

 ## Example

 This example ungroups any grouped shapes and disassembles any pictures or OLE objects on _myDocument_.

 ```vb
 Set myDocument = Worksheets(1)